Export and Trade Compliance

 13.3 Nothing in this policy requires or permits conduct that would violate applicable law.

-14.1 Items: GeiG hardware, software, firmware, cloud services, technology/technical data, and related support.
+14.1 Items: GeiG hardware, software, firmware, cloud services, technology or technical data, and related support.

-14.3 Re-export: export of a non-UK item of UK/US origin or with controlled content from one foreign country to another.
+14.3 Re-export: export of a non-UK item of UK or US origin, or with controlled content, from one foreign country to another.

-14.4 End-use/End-user: the intended application and the person/entity ultimately using the Item.
+14.4 End-use/end-user: the intended application and the person or entity ultimately using the Item.

-14.5 Denied/Restricted party: a person or entity listed by sanctions or export-control authorities.
+14.5 Denied or restricted party: a person or entity listed by sanctions or export-control authorities.

 15.0 Schedules and Publication